 OICT has developed a modern responsive ICT strategy for the United Nations.
 The General Assembly endorsed (A/RES/69/262) all the elements of the strategy, which defines the roadmap for ICT and is designed to meet the challenges of a world that is increasingly reliant on advances in technology.

-Over the next five years, OICT and its partners will continue to modernize, transform and innovate ICT in the United Nations, while strengthening governance and optimizing resources.
+Over five years, OICT and its partners will modernize, transform and innovate ICT in the United Nations, while strengthening governance and optimizing resources.
 Accomplishing these goals will require a concerted and sustained team effort.

 Together, we will transform ICT in the United Nations and help the Organization realize the fullness of its mission.